AdguardTeam/dnsproxy/README.md

   -l, --listen=         Listening addresses (default: 0.0.0.0) -p, --port=           Listening ports.
-Zero value disables TCP and UDP listeners (default: 53) -h, --https-port=     Listening ports for DNS-over-HTTPS -t, --tls-port=       Listen port for DNS-over-TLS -c, --tls-crt=        Path to a file with the certificate chain -k, --tls-key=        Path to a file with the private key -u, --upstream=       An upstream to be used (can be specified multiple times)
+Zero value disables TCP and UDP listeners (default: 53) -h, --https-port=     Listening ports for DNS-over-HTTPS -t, --tls-port=       Listening ports for DNS-over-TLS -q, --quic-port=      Listening ports for DNS-over-QUIC -c, --tls-crt=        Path to a file with the certificate chain -k, --tls-key=        Path to a file with the private key -u, --upstream=       An upstream to be used (can be specified multiple times)